Michael95-m/mlops-capstone-project/README.md

 |   monitoring_db   |   5432    |   127.0.0.1   |   Postgresql Database   |
 |   monitoring_adminer   |   8080    |   127.0.0.1   |   Adminer Tools (to check inside database)   |
 |   streamlit_service   |   8501    |   127.0.0.1   |   Streamlit web service to visualize the data and target drift   |

+## Scoring

+For the scoring purpose, if you want to find out which steps are implemented throughout this project, check [this](./docs/plan.md)